SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Method

 where $g_v(\nu,o)$ is one if $v=\nu$, $w_{mo}$ if $(v = m) \land (\nu=t)$, and zero otherwise. \end{restatable} See \cref{app:smog_joint_kernel} for a proof.
-According to \cref{lemma:joint_smog_kernel}, we have a valid joint kernel that defines the prior distribution over all meta- and target functions \emph{before} observing data.
-The parameters of our kernel are successfully constrained to only scale linearly in $M$.
-The modular and computationally scalable nature of \ourmethod is revealed when conditioning \cref{eq:kernel_joint_final_index} on the metadata, yielding a valid \ac{GP} as we show next. \begin{restatable}{theorem}{targetprior} Under a zero-mean \ac{GP} prior with the multi-task kernel given by \cref{eq:kernel_joint_final_index}, the distribution of the target-task objectives conditioned on the metadata is
+By \cref{lemma:joint_smog_kernel}, we have a valid joint kernel defining the prior distribution over all meta- and target functions \emph{before} observing any data.
+The number of parameters in our kernel scales linearly with $M$.
+The modular and scalable nature of \ourmethod is revealed when conditioning \cref{eq:kernel_joint_final_index} on the metadata, yielding a valid \ac{GP}, as we show next. \begin{restatable}{theorem}{targetprior} Under a zero-mean \ac{GP} prior with the multi-task kernel given by \cref{eq:kernel_joint_final_index}, the distribution of the target-task objectives conditioned on the metadata is

 with